YunoHost/doc/hardware.md

 # Hardware

-Every commonly used machine kind are compatible with YunoHost.
+Every commonly used machine kind is compatible with YunoHost.
 It is important to identify your machine kind before proceeding to the installation.

 *Click on the corresponding guide.*